wenhaoz-fengcai/wenhaoz-fengcai.github.io/_posts/2019-12-13-conference-topics.markdown

 toc: true
 publish: true
 ---
 IEEE BigData conference was just over this past Thursday.
-Do you wanna know what is going on currently in big data mining research area? the hot research topics/keywords that were discussed in the conference proceedings?
-Man, wouldn't it be better if I can **see** the hot research topics and keywords.
-Worry no more, this is where wordcloud can help you capture the info within seconds.
+Do you want to know what is going on currently in big data mining research area?
+More specifically, the hot research topics/keywords that were discussed in the conference proceedings.
+Man, wouldn’t it be better if I can see the hot research topics and keywords?
+Worry no more, this is where word cloud can help you capture the info within seconds.

 ![](https://blogassetswenhao.s3-us-west-1.amazonaws.com/wordclod/wordcloud.png)